Yellow-breasted chat: Food and feeding

 Yellow-breasted chats are omnivorous birds, and forage in dense vegetation.
 Mostly, this species feeds on insects and berries, including blackberries and wild grapes.
 Insects up to moderate sizes, including grasshoppers, bugs, beetles, weevils, bees, wasps, tent caterpillars, ants, moths, and mayflies, are typically preyed upon and are gleaned from dense vegetation.
 Other invertebrates, including spiders, are occasionally eaten, as well.
 Uniquely for a passerine of its size, the chat occasionally grips food with its feet before it eats.

 Status

 Yellow-breasted chats are declining in eastern North America due to habitat loss and degradation due to deforestation and urban development.
 This species, though less vulnerable than other cup nesters, is still sometimes victim to brood parasitism from brown-headed cowbirds that have taken advantage of the fragmentation of eastern forests to expand their range during the last century.
-The species still occurs over a wide range, though, and is considered to be of least concern globally.
+The species still occurs over a wide range, though, and its population is considered to be of least concern globally.